msalemor/pf-dev-training/README.md

 ## Promptflow is suitable for

 - Teams that have experience with prompt engineering, LLM models, tokens, token limits, and Python development, and want to leverage their skills.
-- Teams that prefer to create flows in code using a configuration file, Python code, or code authoring templates, and are open to making adjustments from a visual designer.
+- Teams that prefer to create flows in code using a configuration file, from Python code, authoring templates, or by making adjustments from a visual designer.

 ## Reference